vyos/vyos-documentation/docs/routing/static.rst

    Range is 1 to 255, default is 1.

+   .. note:: Routes with a distance of 255 are effectively disabled and not
+      installed into the kernel.

 .. cfgcmd:: set protocols static route6 <subnet> next-hop <address>

    Configure next-hop `<address>` for an IPv6 static route.
 Multiple static